fortellerq/notes/proxmox/vm-setup-guide.md

 ## Windows Vista
 ### Machine type
-Can run perfectly with q35 latest, no additional AHCI drivers required.
+Can run perfectly with i440 or q35 latest, no additional AHCI drivers required.

 ### Virtual hard drive
 Since the Windows XP & Vista installer will not know how to properly format modern hard drives, we first should create & format our VM drive on a Windows 10/11 VM with MBR, NTFS.
 Then reassign the drive to the Win XP/Vista VM and proceed with installation.